linqtosql/Love.Net.Help/README.md

 # What's the different with others

-There are many API help libaries, but I cann't found any library give the *Enum* define, and what's mean of the field. *Love.Net.Help* have this func
+There are many API help libaries, but I cann't found any library give the *Enum* define, and what's mean of the fieldis. *Love.Net.Help* have this func

 ```C#
     public enum UserKind {